mvpmaster/test_frameworks/README.md

 12) llvm

-##  запуск сервисов (на выбор) - хост/порт на всех приложениях 0.0.0.0 и 3200
+## service starting, port for each application 0.0.0.0 и 3200

 ### Sanic - 12500 - 15275.80 rps